protocode-community/getting-started/GLOSSARY.md

 * **Merge request** - a GitLab-specific term to let others know about changes you've pushed to a branch in a repository
 * **'origin/master'** - the default setting for a remote repository and its primary branch

-# General information about working with open source projects:
+# About working with open source projects:
 Every open source community is different.
 The vocabulary, norms, and communication styles may vary strongly.
 But majority of open source projects follow a similar organizational structure.
 A typical open source project can have the following types of people:

 * **Author:** The person/s or organization that created the project.